camueller/SmartApplianceEnabler/doc/Webmin_EN.md

 ![File Manager](../pics/webmin/file_manager.png)

-Clicking on the File menu at the top also shows directory operations, such as "Upload to current directory":
+Clicking on the File menu at the top also shows directory operations, such as `Upload to current directory`:

 ![File Menu](../pics/webmin/file_menu.png)